American Federation of Musicians: Petrillo strikes

 Labor leader James Petrillo took command of the AFM in 1940.
 He took a stronger stance, challenging technological unemployment.
 Among the most significant AFM actions was the 1942–44 musicians' strike (sometimes called the "Petrillo ban"), orchestrated to pressure record companies to agree to a royalty system more beneficial to the musicians.
 The strike forced the recording industry to establish a royalty on recording sales to employ musicians at live performances.
-This resulted in the Music Performance Trust Fund (MPTF), which was established in 1948 and continues to sponsor free live performances throughout the U.S. and Canada.
+This resulted in the Music Performance Trust Fund (MPTF), which was established in 1948 and continues to sponsor free live performances throughout the US and Canada.
 When the MPTF began disbursals, it became the largest single employer of live musicians in the world.

-Petrillo organized a second recording ban from January 1 to December 14, 1948 in response to the Taft–Hartley Act.
+Petrillo organized a second recording ban from January 1 to December 14, 1948, in response to the Taft–Hartley Act.

 In the 1950s, the MPTF was reapportioned to form the AFM Pension Fund and the Sound Recording Special Payment Fund.

 Numerous labor actions in the following decades improved industry standards and working conditions for musicians.
 New agreements covered TV programs, cable TV, independent films and video games.
 Pension funds were established and musicians also secured groundbreaking contracts providing royalties for digital transmissions and from recordings of live performances.

 AFM leadership challenged

-Petrillo’s tactics were not universally accepted.
+Petrillo's tactics were not universally accepted.
 While his 1955 negotiations had led to increased payments into the funds, the lack of a scale increase angered some full-time recording musicians.

 Musicians were promised a voice at the next round of meetings in 1958, but talks broke down and a strike was called.
 When calls for Petrillo to reopen negotiations were rejected, a group of disgruntled Los Angeles musicians formed a dual union, the Musicians Guild of America.

 In 1946, Congress passed an act known as "the anti-Petrillo Act" that made it a criminal offense for a union to use coercion to win observance of its rules by radio stations.
 Collective bargaining with broadcasters over hiring standby musicians and paying for rebroadcasts of live performances became illegal.
-As a result, live broadcasts on radio were almost completely eliminated.
+As a result, live broadcasts on radio were almost eliminated.

 When Petrillo retired, Herman D. Kenin took over as AFM president.
-In 1958 and 1959, rank-and-file committees of recording musicians sat at the table while Kenin negotiated favorable agreements with the recording, television and jingle industries.
+In 1958–59, rank-and-file committees of recording musicians sat at the table while Kenin negotiated favorable agreements with the recording, television and jingle industries.
 The Musicians Guild of America was defeated in a 1960 representation election and the AFM regained bargaining rights for motion-picture studios.

-Political lobbying

-During the 1960s, the AFM organized its political lobbying efforts, creating the TEMPO political action committee.
-Among the pressing issues of the day were government funding for music programs and repeal of the 20% cabaret tax.